Horean0574/file-host/README.md

-# img-host
+# file-host
-An Image Hosting project.
+A File Hosting project.